Made in China: Trump re-election flags may get burned by his tariffs

 "Sales have been great ever since 2015," she said.

-But Trump's effort to wrest better trading conditions from China threatens that price advantage, and his hardline stance could eventually repel suppliers like Yao.
+But Trump's effort to wrest better trading conditions from China threatens Yao's price advantage, and his hardline stance could eventually repel suppliers like Yao.

 "If he continues to demand tariff increases as he has been, or if he continues to agree with those who are against China, I definitely would not be able to accept (more orders)," she said.

-"Everyone can have a patriotic heart, but this won't improve his economy, and instead it could make us Chinese just shoot ourselves in the foot."
+"Everyone can have a patriotic heart, but this won't improve his economy."

 The Jiahao Flag Factory doesn't only make Trump banners.
 It churns out American and other national flags and specialty banners, including rainbow gay pride flags.